Loading Calculator

 While Scuba Diving is an exciting and popular sport, it is possible to sustain injuries or illness when diving.
 Some of these include:

-Most importantly, for divers going to this depth of water, 30 metres is the depth at which symptoms of nitrogen narcosis can occur.
+Most importantly, for divers going to this depth of water, symptoms of nitrogen narcosis can occur at 30 metres.

 This condition temporarily alters the consciousness, affecting the senses and movements of a diver and causing them to experience numbness.